tastejs/PropertyCross/website/README.md

 Y = implemented, x = not yet implemented, ~ = in progress, n/a = not supported by the framework

+(potentially replace with a list of frameworks together with icons to illustrate coverage)

 This project was heavily inspired by [TodoMVC](http://todomvc.com/), which allows comparison of JavaScript frameworks.

+# Selecting a Framework

+(copied from ToDoMVC) Once you've downloaded the latest release and played around with the apps, you'll want to decide on a specific framework to try out.

+Study the syntax required for defining models, views and (where applicable) controllers and classes in the frameworks you're interested in and try your hand at editing the code to see how it feels using it first-hand.

+Please ensure that if you're happy with this, you do spend more time investigating the framework (including reading the official docs, the source and its complete feature list).
+There's often a lot more to a framework than what we present in our examples. (end - copied from ToDoMVC)

 # The Application

+(reduce an listify)

 The app, which is implemented by each framework for each mobile platform, is a tool for searching UK property listings.
 This application was selected because it is non-trivial, multi-screen and makes use of a number of device capabilities including page navigation, geolocation, storage and web services.